junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Doctor/Cas: "see you next time, somewhere in the universe, some time in the future or past" "Look forward to it, Doctor" smile and wave goodbye

 cute comments about how come the cheapest hotel sounds like 5-star penthouse; you can't live in anywhere too far away from any landscape in Manhattan (about where to deliver the book in timeline)

+Brian looks to the Doctor, so serious: "What happened to the other people who travel with you?"
+Doctor: "Some left me.
+Some got left behind.
+And some... not many but... some died.  (off Brian's horrified look) Not them.
+Not them, Brian.
+Never them." ending: Doctor: "I know.
+You both have lives here.
+Beautiful, messy lives.
+This is what makes you so fabulously human.
+You don't want to give them up.
+I understand."
+Brian: "Actually, it's you they can't give up, Doctor.
+And I don't think they should.
+Go with him.
+Go save every world you can find.
+Who else has that chance?
+Life'll still be here."
+Doctor: "You could come, Brian."
+Brian: "Somebody has to water the plants.
+Just... bring them back safe."
+(S07E04)

 ###### [END]